 OCD and Anxiety

-Brown Deer, Wis - Rogers Memorial Hospital has rounded out its leadership team for its new hospital campus, planned for a mid-2015 opening in Brown Deer, with the announcement of Jim Kubicek as vice president of operations.
+Brown Deer, Wis - Rogers Behavioral Health has rounded out its leadership team for its new hospital campus, planned for a mid-2015 opening in Brown Deer, with the announcement of Jim Kubicek as vice president of operations.

-Kubicek will oversee day-to-day operations of the Rogers Memorial Hospital–Brown Deer campus which will include a new 56-bed inpatient hospital nearing completion and intensive outpatient (IOP) and partial hospitalization programs (PHP) already in operation across the street.
+Kubicek will oversee day-to-day operations of the Rogers Behavioral Health Brown Deer campus which will include a new 56-bed inpatient hospital nearing completion and intensive outpatient (IOP) and partial hospitalization programs (PHP) already in operation across the street.
 The campus is located at 4600 W. Schroeder Drive in Brown Deer.

 Kubicek is currently transitioning into his role and will become full-time in mid-January.
 The former deputy administrator of crisis, acute and long term care services of the Milwaukee County Behavioral Health Division served in several administrative positions there since joining the division in 1996.

-“Jim brings tremendous experience in inpatient behavioral healthcare and knowledge of the local market and community needs,” said Rogers Memorial Hospital CEO Paul Mueller.
+“Jim brings tremendous experience in inpatient behavioral healthcare and knowledge of the local market and community needs,” said Rogers Behavioral Health CEO Paul Mueller.
 “We are fortunate to have him coming on board.”

 “The reputation that Rogers has in the behavioral health world is exemplary.
 This is a great opportunity that does not come along often: to open a new facility and establish its vision and direction,” said Kubicek.
 “I am very appreciative of this opportunity and look forward to assuring safe, quality services that meet the high standards that Rogers personifies.”